-- (i) the injury was suffered by the employee in the discharge of duties through no fault of the employee; and - (ii) the employee is ineligible to receive an ACC payment (or its equivalent);

-the employer may grant sick leave not exceeding an aggregate of two years.
+- (i) the injury was suffered by the employee in the discharge of duties through no fault of the employee; and - (ii) the employee is ineligible to receive an ACC payment (or its equivalent); the employer may grant sick leave not exceeding an aggregate of two years.

+7.6 Parental leave

+- 7.6.1 The provisions of the Parental Leave and Employment Protection Act 1987 shall apply. - 7.6.2 This Act provides that on written application an employee shall be entitled to unpaid parental leave provided that: - (i) the employee has worked for the same employer for 52 weeks before the expected date of delivery or the date of adoption; and - (ii) the employee has worked at least 10 hours per week during that period.

-7.5 Parental leave
+7.6.3 Parental leave is:

-- 7.5.1 The provisions of the Parental Leave and Employment Protection Act 1987 shall apply. - 7.5.2 This Act provides that on written application an employee shall be entitled to unpaid parental leave provided that: - (i) the employee has worked for the same employer for 52 weeks before the expected date of delivery or the date of adoption; and - (ii) the employee has worked at least 10 hours per week during that period. - 7.5.3 Parental leave is: - (i) maternity leave of up to 18 weeks; - (ii) special leave of up to 10 days; - (iii) paternity leave of up to 2 weeks; and - (iv) extended leave of up to 52 weeks. - 7.5.4 The same leave provisions apply to parents adopting children of not more than 5 years of age. - 7.5.5 Attention is drawn to the employment protection clauses of the Parental Leave and Employment Protection Act. - 7.5.6 An employee absent on parental leave is required to give at least one month's notice of their intention to return to duty.
+- (i) maternity leave of up to 18 weeks; - (ii) special leave of up to 10 days; - (iii) paternity leave of up to 2 weeks; and - (iv) extended leave of up to 52 weeks. - 7.6.4 The same leave provisions apply to parents adopting children of not more than 5 years of age. - 7.6.5 Attention is drawn to the employment protection clauses of the Parental Leave and Employment Protection Act. - 7.6.6 An employee absent on parental leave is required to give at least one month's notice of their intention to return to duty.
 This clause shall not apply in the case of an employee who has had a miscarriage or stillbirth.
-In such cases the employee may elect to return to work immediately. - 7.5.7 In addition to the provisions applying pursuant to the Parental Leave and Employment Protection Act the following shall apply: - (i) any maternity leave taken shall not count against the extended leave entitlement; - a female employee with less than 52 weeks service shall be entitled to 26 weeks leave from the date of birth and may be granted up to 26 weeks additional leave at the discretion of the employer; - (iii) employees intending to resign because of pregnancy or the birth of a child must be advised of their right to take parental leave; - (iv) maternity leave may commence at any time during the pregnancy subject to the employee giving the employer one month's notice in writing, supported by a medical certificate.
+In such cases the employee may elect to return to work immediately. - 7.6.7 In addition to the provisions applying pursuant to the Parental Leave and Employment Protection Act the following shall apply: - (i) any maternity leave taken shall not count against the extended leave entitlement; - (ii) a female employee with less than 52 weeks service shall be entitled to 26 weeks leave from the date of birth and may be granted up to 26 weeks additional leave at the discretion of the employer; - (iii) employees intending to resign because of pregnancy or the birth of a child must be advised of their right to take parental leave; - (iv) maternity leave may commence at any time during the pregnancy subject to the employee giving the employer one month's notice in writing, supported by a medical certificate.
 A shorter period of notice will be accepted on the recommendation of a medical practitioner.

-7.6 Bereavement/Tangihanga Leave for Death in New Zealand or Overseas
+7.7 Bereavement/Tangihanga Leave for Death in New Zealand or Overseas

-- 7.6.1 The employer shall approve 3 days bereavement /tangihanga leave on pay for an employee to discharge any obligation and/or to pay respects to a deceased person with whom the employee has had a close association.
-Such obligations may exist because of blood or family ties or because of particular cultural requirements such as attendance at all or part of a tangihanga, or its equivalent. - 7.6.2 In granting leave the following relevant factors must be taken into account: - (i) the closeness of the association between the employee and the deceased (Note: This association need not be a blood relationship); - (ii) whether the employee has to take significant responsibility for any or all of the arrangements to do with the ceremonies resulting from the death; - (iii) the amount of time needed to discharge properly any responsibilities or obligations; - (iv) reasonable travelling time should be allowed, but for cases involving overseas travel that may not be the full period of travel; - (v) when an unveiling ceremony occurs on a school working day, leave on pay shall be granted; - (vi) any cultural responsibilities of the employee in relation to the death.
+- 7.7.1 An employer shall approve special bereavement/tangihanga leave on pay for an employee to discharge any obligation and/or to pay respects to a deceased person with whom the employee has had a close association.
+Such obligations may exist because of blood or family ties or because of particular cultural requirements such as attendance at all or part of a tangihanga, or its equivalent. - 7.7.2 In granting leave the following must be taken into account: - (i) The closeness of the association between the employee and the deceased (Note: This association need not be a blood relationship); - (ii) Whether the employee has to take significant responsibility for any or all of the arrangements to do with the ceremonies resulting from the death; - (iii) The amount of time needed to discharge properly any responsibilities or obligations; - (iv) Reasonable travelling time should be allowed, but for cases involving overseas travel that may not be the full period of travel; - (v) When an unveiling ceremony occurs on a school working day, leave on pay shall be granted.